warcampsurvivor/death-pong-demo/README.md

-buggy. some toggles can desync from the actual game state if you flip them mid-animation, aimbot can whiff on weird camera angles, not actively maintaining this so don't expect fixes, its delivered as is. if you ask why didn't i precompile it for you, its because i believe in open source and if u have to open ghidra its against what im for
+buggy. some toggles can desync from the actual game state if you flip them mid-animation, aimbot can whiff on weird camera angles, not actively maintaining this so don't expect fixes, its delivered as is. if you ask why didn't i precompile it for you, its because i believe in open source and if u have to open ghidra its against what im all about